in frame inframe photography usa america jennifer garza cuen

 What is the starting point of this series?
 When did you decide to work on this topic and why?

-Tell me about the preparation stage and everything that happens before the first day you started taking pictures?
+Tell me about the preparation stage and everything that happened before the first day you started taking pictures.

 It was more like a return than a beginning.
 Before I started this project, I had been doing a lot of studio work.
 I wanted to get back to making the kinds of images I was making as a traveler but this time in the places I knew well, the places where I and my family lived.
 An outsider’s view of home.